gitlabhq/gitlab-runner/docs/install/osx.md

 sudo chmod +x /usr/local/bin/gitlab-ci-multi-runner
 ```

+Get your gitlab-ci token from the *Specific Runners* section on your project
+settings *Runners* page.

 **The rest of commands execute as the user who will run the runner.**

 Register the runner: